The year 2018

 Balance sheet, financing and cash flow

-Wärtsilä’s operating cash flow totalled EUR 430 million (613) in the financial period January-December 2017.
-Cash flow was negatively impacted by the increase in receivables.
-At the end of the period, working capital totalled EUR 591 million (490), a decrease of EUR 66 million from the end of September.
-Advances received at the end of the period totalled EUR 522 million (516).
-At the end of September, advances totalled EUR 495 million.
-Cash and cash equivalents at the end of the period amounted to EUR 379 million (472).
-Unutilised Committed Credit Facilities totalled EUR 765 million (640), which includes a signed EUR 125 million long-term loan available for disbursement as of 31 December 2017.
+Wärtsilä’s operating cash flow totalled EUR 470 million (430) in 2018.
+At the end of the financial period, working capital totalled EUR 581 million (563), a decrease of EUR 201 million from the end of September 2018.
+Advances received at the end of the period totalled EUR 584 million (522).
+At the end of September, advances totalled EUR 557 million.
+Cash and cash equivalents at the end of the period amounted to EUR 487 million (379).
+Unutilised Committed Credit Facilities totalled EUR 640 million (765).

-Capital expenditure related to intangible assets and property, plant, and equipment amounted to EUR 64 million (55) during the financial period January-December 2017.
-Capital expenditure related to acquisitions and investments in joint ventures totalled EUR 191 million (91).
-The figure for 2017 includes the acquisitions of Guidance Marine Limited, Puregas Solutions, and Greensmith Energy Management Systems Inc. Depreciation, amortisation, and impairment for the financial period amounted to EUR 134 million (138).
+Capital expenditure related to intangible assets and property, plant, and equipment amounted to EUR 110 million (64) in 2018.
+Capital expenditure related to acquisitions and investments in joint ventures totalled EUR 196 million (191).
+Depreciation, amortisation, and impairment for the financial period amounted to EUR 130 million (134).

 Research and development, product launches

-Wärtsilä continued to invest in product and solution innovation during 2017.
-The R&D related expenditure totalled EUR 141 million (131), which represents 2.9% of net sales (2.7).
+Research and development expenses totalled EUR 165 million (141) in 2018, which represents 3.2% of net sales (2.9).
 The key focus areas included digitalisation, efficiency improvement, fuel flexibility, and the reduction of environmental impact.

 Increasing environmental awareness is resulting in fundamental changes in both the marine and energy industries.
 Thanks to its various technologies and specialised services, Wärtsilä is well positioned to reduce exhaust emissions and the use of natural resources, and to support its customers in preparing for new regulatory requirements.
 R&D efforts continue to focus on the development of advanced environmental technologies and solutions.
 Wärtsilä emphasises responsible business conduct, and is committed to supporting the UN Global Compact and its principles with respect to human rights, labour, the environment and anti-corruption.